codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 **NOTE:** The model to be used must support `tools`.
 You can check model capabilities by running `ollama show <model-name>`.

-After configuring, to select the model, type `/models` which will open the model selection menu.
+After configuring, to select the model, type `/models` which will open the model selection interface.

 [image of model selection]